-Ultrasound Imaging is probably the one most common uses of ultrasound experienced by the public.
+Ultrasound Imaging is the most common use of ultrasound experienced by the public.
 It is often used as the first diagnostic tool to non-invasively examine the abdomen, with scans during pregnancy of the developing baby, and examination of the liver and other organs.
-Machine Learning is helping differentiate more accurately tumourous material from healthy cells.
+We are developing new technologies for high resolution ultrasound imaging for clinical applications, investigating new materials to promote highly sensitive devices, and device miniaturisation.
+We are also now able to employ Machine Learning in the imaging process, for example to accurately differentiate tumourous material from healthy cells.